Oceanblue713/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-This application targets every beer lover around the world.
-This app can check what is the best beer for you.
+This application targets every beer lover around the world that loves beer but wants to try a new beer style.
+This app can check what is the best beer for you based on your taste preferences.
 ### Features
 This app will ask you 5 questions, and after you answer these questions, this app will tell you what beer is good for you.
 If you can't read English?
 Don't worry!
 This app has a Spanish version and a Japanese version.